-Corporation excise tax returns are due on the 15th day of the fourth month after the end of the corporation’s tax year (i.e., April 15th for corporations with tax years that follow that follow the calendar year).
+Corporation excise tax returns are due on the 15th day of the month following the due date of your federal corporation return (i.e., May 15th for C corporations with tax years that follow that follow the calendar year).
 For purposes of comparison, note that Oregon taxes personal income at marginal rates ranging from 5.0% to 9.9%.

 Let's briefly look at additional details for five of the most common forms of Oregon business: corporations (i.e., C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Corporations.
 Oregon corporations are subject to Oregon's corporation excise tax, which is the greater of a calculated tax on income or a minimum tax based on sales.
+(See above.)

-For further guidance on Oregon's corporation excise tax, check the Department of Revenue website.
+For further guidance on Oregon's corporation excise tax, check the Oregon Department of Revenue.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
 And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).